mcellteam/mcell/libmcell/documentation/generated/model.rst

      | otherwise an empty list is returned.

    * | randomize_order: bool = True
-     | When set to True (default), the ordeting of the vertex move list created by add_vertex_move
+     | When set to True (default), the ordering of the vertex move list created by add_vertex_move
      | calls is randomized.
 The reason to apply moves in a random order is to avoid possible biases
      | during object collisions.